aatuh/recsys/docs/concepts_and_metrics.md

 These show up in tuning dashboards, guardrails, and CI reports.

 - **NDCG (Normalized Discounted Cumulative Gain):** Measures how well the order of recommendations matches ground-truth relevance.
 The closer items your users actually clicked/purchased appear to the top, the closer NDCG is to 1.0.
 Dropping a relevant item from rank 1 to rank 5 hurts more than shifting items lower in the list.
 - **MRR (Mean Reciprocal Rank):** Looks at the position of the first relevant item in each list: `1/rank`.
 Averaged across users/segments.
-Useful for “did we show *anything* they'll love near the top?” guardrails (e.g., starter profile scenario S7).
+Useful for “did we show *anything* they'll love near the top?” guardrails (e.g., the starter-profile scenario).
 - **Segment lift:** Percentage improvement of a metric (NDCG, conversion, etc.) for a given cohort vs. baseline.
 Example: `((new_ndcg - baseline_ndcg) / baseline_ndcg) * 100`.
 Ensures no cohort regresses badly when tuning.
 - **Catalog coverage:** Fraction of the catalog that appears in the eligible candidate pool over a window.
 We use it to verify the system doesn’t overfit to a handful of products.
 Guardrails often check coverage ≥ 0.60.
 - **Long-tail share:** Portion of impressions allocated to items outside the top popularity decile.
 High share = better breadth; low share may require raising `POPULARITY_FANOUT` or increasing MMR.